Bidens macroptera

 Bidens macroptera, or adey abeba, is a flowering plant native to Ethiopia.
-In Ethiopia, adey abeba symbolizes the end of the rainy season and the start of summer.
+In Ethiopia, adey abeba symbolizes the end of the rainy season and the start of Spring (ፀደይ).
 It also indicates the end of a year and the beginning of a new one.
-For Ethiopian New Year (Enkutatash), a group of young girls sing the traditional new year song Abebayehosh and give adey abeba to their parents and loved ones as a symbol of luck and blessing for the new year.
+For Ethiopian New Year (Enkutatash), a group of young girls sing the traditional new year song Abebayehosh (አበባየሁሽ) and give adey abeba to their parents and loved ones as a symbol of luck and blessing for the new year.

+Symbol

+The flower adey abeba symbolizes not only the end of the rainy season and the start of summer but also indicates the end of a year and the beginning of a new one. it only blossoms in August and stays for two months.
+It's a small flower with 8 yellow petals.